jparker/banditry/README.md

 ChmodMask.bits # => { :read => 1, :write => 2, :execute => 4 }
 ```

-To instantiate a new mask class:
+Instantiate a new mask class:

 ```ruby
 mask = ChmodMask.new